ShimmerEngineering/Shimmer-Java-Android-API/ShimmerLSL/README.md

 Run SendData.java:

-- Compile and run the program SendData.java
+- Compile and run the program SendData.java.
+- Make sure the devices is turned on and click Connect All Devices when the program started.
+- Please enable the respective sensors first by clicking the Configure Sensors before starting the stream.
+- Click Start Streaming button on the program.

 Start LabRecorder:

-- Open the downloaded LabRecorder application from the extracted path.
+- Open the downloaded LabRecorder.exe from the extracted path.

 Update Stream List: